 Soil microbial ecologist.

-Dr Eleonora Egidi is a soil microbial ecologist, her research focuses on investigating microbial biogeography, plant-soil-microbe interactions, and the mechanism underpinning microbial responses to environmental stressors.
+Dr Eleonora Egidi is a soil microbial ecologist and ARC DECRA Fellow.
+Her research focuses on investigating microbial biogeography, plant-soil-microbe interactions, and the mechanism underpinning microbial responses to environmental stressors.

 She has led a number of initiatives to promote microbial ecology studies in Australia and China, organised and chaired several microbial ecology symposia at society conferences, and engaged with industry partners.

-Eleonora is also committed to supporting and mentoring women is science, and has actively participated in the Athena Swan program during her appointments at both Western Sydney University and La Trobe University.
+Eleonora is also committed to supporting and mentoring women in science and has actively participated in a number of Equity and Diversity programs during her appointments at both Western Sydney University and La Trobe University.

 Dr Diana Wall